rust-lang/book/src/ch16-02-message-passing.md

 containing data.
 Here’s the idea in a slogan from [the Go language documentation](https://golang.org/doc/effective_go.html#concurrency):
 “Do not communicate by sharing memory; instead, share memory by communicating.”

-To accomplish message-sending concurrency, Rust's standard library provides an implementation of channels.
+To accomplish message-sending concurrency, Rust’s standard library provides an implementation of channels.
 A _channel_ is a general programming concept by which data is sent from one thread to another.